 IMGs’ Clinical Skills Review Program

-This onsite program at ISIS is developed and offered with the generous support of Dalhousie Medical School Learning Resource Centre (LRC) and a group of dedicated faculty members who volunteer their valuable time with ISIS.
+This onsite program at Immigrant Settlement & Integration Services is developed and offered with the generous support of Dalhousie Medical School Learning Resource Centre (LRC) and a group of dedicated faculty members who volunteer their valuable time with Immigrant Settlement & Integration Services.
 The program aims to increase IMGs’ knowledge of the culture and structure of the Canadian healthcare system and to improve their professional communication skills.

 This program is offered twice a year.
 Each course consists of 12-15 facilitated evening sessions and 2-3 mock OSCEs.
 IMGs will have the opportunity to practice with trained simulated patients and receive constructive feedback from facilitators.